Blazorade/Blazorade-Id/SimpleWasm/wwwroot/appsettings.json.md

 - `metadatauri`: This is the URI to the metadata endpoint of your identity provider.
 Replace `{URI}` with the actual URI.
 Blazorade ID will use this URI to automatically discover the authorization and token endpoints.
 - `clientid`: This is the client ID of your application registered with the identity provider.
 Replace `{string}` with your actual client ID.
+- `scope`: The default scope(s) used when acquiring access tokens in case you acquire access tokens without specifying the scopes to require.
+This setting is optional, and will default to `openid profile email` if not specified.
+Replace `{string}` with the appropriate scope for your application.

 > In Microsoft Entra ID, the metadata URI is `https://{tenantname}.microsoftonline.com/{tenantid}/v2.0/.well-known/openid-configuration`.
 In Microsoft Entra External ID, the metadata URI is `https://{tenantname}.ciamlogin.com/{tenantid}/v2.0/.well-known/openid-configuration`.